-A felony DUI charge could also affect your abilities to legally drive for one year, multiple years, or for life.
+A felony DUI/DWI charge could also affect your abilities to legally drive for one year, multiple years, or for life.
 Do not attempt to represent yourself during a felony DUI trial.
-Instead, trust the experienced Scottsdale felony DUI attorneys at the Hallam Law Group to aggressively litigate your case.
+Instead, trust an experienced Scottsdale felony DUI lawyer at the Hallam Law Group to aggressively litigate your case.

-If you are facing a DUI charge, you may feel overwhelmed, scared, and anxious.
+Have you been charged with a crime?
+If you are facing a DUI/DWI charge in Maricopa County, AZ, you may feel overwhelmed, scared, and anxious.
 It’s difficult to decide what to do in these situations, especially if you’re unsure what your rights are and what possible defenses you have.

-Our felony DUI lawyers in Scottsdale will first work to convince the courts to completely drop the charges against you.
+A felony DUI attorney in Scottsdale will first work to convince the courts to completely drop the charges against you.
 This might be possible if the arresting officer did not have probable cause to make the traffic stop, if he/she broke any of your rights during arrest or interrogation, if the results of a chemical BAC test are unreliable for any reason, or if you were actually innocent of the offense.
-A Scottsdale mental illness lawyer could even argue against the conviction for a mental illness such as an alcohol or drug addiction that contributed to the felony DUI.
+A Scottsdale DUI lawyer could even argue against the conviction for a mental illness such as an alcohol or drug addiction that contributed to the DUI.

-Our team of Scottsdale felony DUI attorneys may also aim to reduce the charges against you to a lesser offense, thus minimizing the penalties you face.
-We can use police video footage, test results, your past medical history, and our in-depth knowledge of the law to create the strongest possible legal defense.
+For your case, our team of Scottsdale DUI attorneys may also aim to reduce the charges against you to a lesser offense, thus minimizing the penalties you face.
+A defense attorney can use police video footage, test results, your past medical history, and our in-depth knowledge of the law to create the strongest possible legal defense.
 Investigating the case and trying for inadmissible pieces of evidence can help improve your odds of a successful defense strategy.
-Let us represent you during your Scottsdale felony DUI case – call (602) 237-5373 for your free case review today.
+Let us represent you during your Scottsdale DUI case – call (602) 237-5373 for your free case review today.

 Driving under the influence (DUI) of alcohol or drugs is against the law in Arizona, as it is in all 50 states.
 In Arizona, drivers will receive DUI charges if they are 21 years or older and have blood alcohol content (BAC) levels at 0.08% or higher.
 The maximum BAC limit drops to 0.04% for commercial drivers and any detectable amount for drivers under the age of 21.

-The state of Arizona punishes drivers guilty of DUI harshly.
+The state of Arizona punishes drivers guilty of DUI or DWI harshly.
 Conviction of a misdemeanor DUI under Section 28-1381 or extreme DUI under Section 28-1382 of the Arizona Revised Statutes can result in: